mathchq/SSD-Traffic/README.md

 Improved upon using tracking information provided by video

 ## DONE:
-Can create tfrecord files, but still need to make appropriate config (Person_full and Person_occluded)
+(caltech_to_tfrecords.py, caltech_common.py) - Can create tfrecord files, but still need to make appropriate config (Person_full and Person_occluded) - This is for legit, so make new files and edit these for conversion to tfrecords for the BS strategy

 ## TODO (BS first to keep in back pocket, then try best at legit):